2lian/asyncio-for-robotics/README.md

 ### For ROS 2

 Compatible with: `jazzy`, `humble` and newer.
-This library is pure python, without dependencies so it easily installs anywhere.
+This library is pure python, without dependencies, so it easily installs anywhere.

 ```bash
 pip install git+https://github.com/2lian/asyncio-for-robotics.git